(Updated Nov. 1, 2021)

 How Faucet Aerators Get Clogged

-Touch the end of the faucet.
-If you feel a screen, your faucet has an aerator.
+If you touch the end of the faucet and feel a screen, your faucet has an aerator.
 Faucets with an attached water filter don’t have aerators.
 Some faucets contain an aerator that’s embedded rather than attached.
-For these faucets, follow the manufacturer’s instructions for cleaning or disassemble the fixture to find the screen.
+For these faucets, you can refer to the manufacturer’s cleaning instructions before disassembling the fixture to find the screen.

 How Often Should I Clean A Faucet Aerator?

-Clean them when get clogged.
-Some people recommend cleaning an aerator as often as once a week.
-Others may find a twice-yearly cleaning adequate.
-It’s a good idea to replace an aerator every year or so.
-They are cheap, and it’s just as easy to install a new one as it is to clean an old one.
+It’s a good idea to clean them when they’re clogged.
+Some people recommend cleaning an aerator as often as once a week while others say twice a year is enough.
+If you want to keep up on maintenance you can replace or clean an aerator every year or so.
+They are inexpensive and easy to install – the key is to make sure they function properly.

 - Old toothbrush